 Varied situations can arise that need an appraisal of property value at a date some time ago, usually due to the death of the homeowner.
-Many of

-Because of this, it's important to hire an appraiser with expertise and experience in your local area to correctly evaluate past comparables and market trends to give you an accurate appraisal valuation.
+Because of this, it's important to hire a real estate appraiser with expertise and experience in your local area to correctly evaluate past comparable properties and market trends to give you an accurate historical appraisal.

 Date of Death Appraisal Requirements